-- ▶ Ask the participants how gender equality and non-discrimination relate to the integrity of the individual police officer and the integrity of the organisation. - Split a flip chart or board into two columns.
-Write "police organisation" on one side and "police officer" on the other side.

-- Write down their answer. - ► Complement and/or summarise with the following ideas:
+- Ask the participants how gender equality and non-discrimination relate to the integrity of the individual police officer and the integrity of the organisation. - Split a flip chart or board into two columns.
+Write "police organisation" on one side and "police officer" on the other side. - Write down their answer. - Complement and/or summarise with the following ideas:

-Individual police officers Police or
+Individual police officers Police organisation

-Police organisation

-- Individual attitudes

-- Respect for everyone

-- Treating all citizens equally

-- Creating a positive work environment

-- Gender equality and non-discrimination are fundamental to the rule of law.
-All individuals, regardless of their gender, sex, age, religion, class, sexual orientation, or disability, should be protected by and accountable to laws that are known publicly, enforced impartially and consistent with international and national human rights norms and standards.

-- Gender equality and non-discrimination are essential to effective and accountable provision of security services.
+Individual attitudes Gender equality and non-discrimination are fundamental to the rule of law.
+All individuals, regardless of their gender, sex, age, re-.
+Respect for everyone ligion, class, sexual orientation, or disability, should be protected by .
+Treating all citizens and accountable to laws that are known publicly, enforced imparequally tially and consistent with international and national human rights norms and standards.
+Creating a positive work environment Gender equality and non-discrimination are essential to effective and accountable provision of security services.
 An effective police service employs the most competent candidates, regardless of their gender or social group.
 Operationally, gender equality and non-discrimination also allow the police to identify and meet the security needs of the entire population.

-- Gender equality and non-discrimination are prerequisites for public trust in the police and its legitimacy as a state institution.
+Gender equality and non-discrimination are prerequisites for public trust in the police and its legitimacy as a state institution.
 Police legitimacy and public confidence in the police are both reinforced when all citizens, regardless of their gender, sex, age, religion, class, or other status, feel that they are represented in the police, that they are treated fairly, and that their security needs are addressed.